 Google Pixel 3: Design

-With the newest Pixel, Google has maintained the same essential design as its previous phones, with a few key differences.
+With the newest Pixel, Google has maintained the same essential design as its previous phones, with a couple of key differences.
 The rear of the device still features a two-tone appearance, but rather than being a plastic chassis with a glass panel across the top, the phone now has an all-glass rear with the two-tone effect achieved through a combination of frosted and glossy finishes.